 Information on this page is taken from the GOV.UK website

-COVID-19 mRNA Vaccine BNT162b2 concentrate for solution for injection
+COVID-19 Vaccine AstraZeneca solution for injection COVID-19 Vaccine (ChAdOx1 S [recombinant])

 This medicinal product has been given authorisation for temporary supply by the UK Department of Health and Social Care and the Medicines & Healthcare products Regulatory Agency.
-It does not have a marketing authorisation, but this temporary authorisation grants permission for the medicine to be used for active immunisation to prevent COVID-19 disease caused by SARS-CoV-2 virus in individuals aged 12 years of age and over.
+It does not have a marketing authorisation, but this temporary authorisation grants permission for the medicine to be used for active immunisation of individuals aged 18 years and older for the prevention of coronavirus disease 2019 (COVID-19).

 Reporting of side effects

 As with any new medicine in the UK this product will be closely monitored to allow quick identification of new safety information.
 You can help by reporting any side effects you may get.
 See the end of section 4 for how to report side effects.

 Read all of this leaflet carefully before the vaccine is given because it contains important information for you.

 - Keep this leaflet.
 You may need to read it again.